-- For GCE qualifications, applications for individual candidates will be are submitted online by logging into the relevant awarding body secure extranet site and following the links to special consideration - The processes for submitting a single application to cover all exams where a candidate is present but disadvantaged and a separate application for each day where a candidate is absent from an examination for an acceptable reason detailed in SC 6 will be followed - For other qualifications, applications are submitted online where the awarding body's secure system accepts these - The paper form 10 JCQ/SC Application for special consideration will only be completed and submitted to the awarding body where the online system does not accept applications for a particular qualification - For groups of candidates, applications will be made online where the awarding body's secure system accepts group applications or form 10 will be completed - The paper form 14 JCQ/ME Self certification for candidates who have missed an examination will only be completed by a candidate where circumstances warrant this and will not be used where the centre knows the candidate was ill.
+- Applications for individual candidates will be submitted online by logging into the relevant awarding body secure extranet site and following the links to special consideration (where the awarding body's secure site accepts applications online) - A single application to cover all examinations affected where a candidate is present but disadvantaged and a separate application for each day on which examinations are missed where a candidate is absent from an examination for an acceptable reason will be submitted.

+- For other qualifications, applications are submitted online where the awarding body's secure system accepts these. - The paper form 10 JCQ/SC Application for special consideration will only be completed and submitted to the awarding body where the online system does not accept applications for a particular qualification. - For groups of candidates, applications will be made online where the awarding body's secure system accepts group applications or form 10 will be completed. - The paper form 14 JCQ/ME Self certification for candidates who have missed an examination will only be completed by a candidate where circumstances warrant this and will not be used where the centre knows the candidate was ill.